dustyturner/text-search-tool/theory.md

     Unlike the majority of NLP solutions that came before it, bert shuns the dominant recurrent architectures in favour of a "bidirectional transformer network".
 Whereas recurrent neural networks (RNNs) (i.e. LSTMs and the like) encode a sequence one token at a time left -> right, bert uses a transformer network with "self-attention" layers to "attend" to the whole sequence at once, doing so each time it makes an output prediction.

-    To paraphrase at a high level:
+    In an attempt to paraphrase at a high level:

     RNN models encode and input one -> word -> at -> a -> time, in a path moving from one word to the next, and then decode this input one -> word -> at -> a -> time to make a prediction.
 When making inferences, if the prediction requires the model to look at the beginning of the input sentence, the model will have to look back along this path from output to the relevant input to find the information it needs.
 This is a long way for a signal to travel, meaning such networks struggle to "remember" certain information, like the context provided by words that are at a distance from one another in a sentence.
-Take, for example, the color of the dog in the sentence "*Peppa, my dog* and best friend in the whole wide world, is a *brown* terrier" - the signal has to travel a long way between the words "dog" and "brown".
+Take, for example, the color of the dog in the sentence "*Peppa, my dog* and best friend in the whole wide world, is a *brown* terrier" - the signal has to travel a long way between the words "dog" and "brown" to be interpreted by the decoder.

     Bert avoids this issue by making use of Transformer modules.
 Transformers use a technique called the attention mechanism to allow a model to "focus" on a specific part of a sentence as required.
 Rather than inputting words one-by-one, the transformer model accepts the simultaneous input of every word along with an embedding that encodes their respective positions.
 The model then trains an "attention layer" that uses a set of key/value weightings that allow the model to "attend" to individual words from the input directly, regardless of the distance between the words and without the signal having to travel through all of the following words to be decoded.

-    We can use the output of Bert's transformer layers as embeddings to quantify the meaning of input sequences.
-Given Bert's superior performance on an impressive range of NLP tasks, we can be confident the model is capturing a good deal of the "meaning" of the input text it is given.

 * ### TF-IDF vectors